Applying for Medicaid for or as a person with a disability

 Yes.
 Medicaid is always the payer of last resort.

 Check out the Health Insurance Buy-In (HIBI) Program for more information about assistance with private health insurance premiums.
-You can also find more information about HIBI in the LTC Medicaid and SSA Guide.
+You can also find more information about HIBI in the LTC Medicaid and SSA Guide on our Helpful Tools page.

-Yes, AMES (Access Medical Enrollment Services) can review the applications and let you know what pieces are missing, if any.
+Yes, Colorado Access – Access Medical Enrollment Services (AMES) can review the applications and let you know what pieces are missing, if any.
 They can also process the completed applications for you.

 If you want to enroll in an LTC Medicaid waiver and you don’t already have Medicaid, then you must apply for Medicaid.
 Medicaid pays for the waiver services and supports you will receive through the waiver.